nominalista/automaton/README.md

-# Model View Automaton
+# Automaton

-The Model View Automaton is a new architectural pattern, created for easy state management.
+The Automaton is a new framework, created for easy state management.

 # About